An Evening of Blue

 There was no more.

-Winters remembered himself, an old man seated by the fire entertaining a guest.
-David sat with his eyes closed, apparently taking the moment of silence for meditation.
+Winters remembered himself, seated by the fire entertaining a guest.
+David, across from him, sat with his eyes closed, apparently taking the moment of silence for meditation.

 “I’m sorry, my boy.
 I knew I’d have trouble telling… Time has gotten away from me; it’s already late, we’ve barely had any of the wine you’ve brought.
 Why don’t I get us another glass?”
 The older man began to rise.